 Officially I'm the Rev. Dr. Elizabeth Mae Magill (MDiv 2002 from Episcopal Divinity School, DMin '17 from Brite Divinity School), ordained with the Christian Church (Disciples of Christ).
 People call me Pastor Liz.
 Or just Liz.

-The Rev. Dr. Elizabeth Mae Magill (Liz) is a writer, pastor, and workshop leader living in Berlin, Massachusetts.
-She is the author of Five Loaves, Two Fish, Twelve Volunteers: Growing Relational Food Ministries and the founder of Worcester Fellowship, an outdoor church reaching adults without homes.
-She earned her MDiv in 2002 from Episcopal Divinity School in Cambridge, MA and her DMin 2017 from Brite Divinity School in Fort Worth,TX.
-Ordained with the Christian Church (Disciples of Christ) she works as an Interim Pastor for the United Church of Christ in Massachusetts.
-Liz loves crafts, music, skiing, travel, and her husband Ken.
+The Rev. Dr. Elizabeth Mae Magill (Liz) is a writer, pastor, and workshop leader in central Massachusetts.
+The author of When Did We See You?
+A Lenten Reflection on Poverty & Wealth she wants to help you connect your mission and evangelism.
+As the founder of Worcester Fellowship, an outdoor church reaching adults without homes, she wants to help you imagine new ways of being church.
+Liz earned her MDiv in 2002 from Episcopal Divinity School and her DMin in 2017 from Brite Divinity School.
+Ordained with the Christian Church (Disciples of Christ) she works as Coordinator of Community Life for Episcopal Divinity School.
+Liz loves quilting and other crafts, music, skiing, travel, and her husband Ken.